 LiFePO4 batteries themselves come in two distinct types as determined by cell type:

 - High Rate LiFePO4: these are for starting motors only, the difference being that this type has dramatically lower lithium content per cell.
 However, the lower lithium quantity is not an issue because by design this type is only intended to output large bursts of energy for a short amount of time.
 As such, this type does not need that much lithium.
+While this type can be mistakenly used for a deep cycle application, doing so incurs significant risk as the high current rating has a high likelihood of damaging your load.
 These batteries are easy to identify because they have two distinct characteristics: A) a Lead Acid Equivalent Figure and B) have a CCA (Cold Cranking Amp) Rating.

 These two types are not to be confused or interchanged.
 While a High Rate will be able to power electronics, it will only do so momentarily as they by design do not have the storage capacity needed for extended use.
+Moreover, the high current ceiling will not mitigate current spikes the occurrence of which will damage your equipment.
 If you are powering equipment, you require Deep Cycle Batteries.
 If you are starting motors or powering your flash on your camera, the High Rate is the one for you.
+Remember the following rule of thumb:

 LFP: The terminals/connectors on the battery do not fit my applications, what do I do?